Skip to Content

 How to Measure a Door for the Patio

-Modern concrete backyard space with wood wall accentsMeasuring your patio door is necessary before you can even start installing and replacing your patio door.
-This will also help you estimate the cost you need to pay for the new patio doors.
+Measuring your door is necessary before you can even start installing and replacing it.
+This will also help you estimate the cost you need to pay for a new one.

 Follow these simple steps as a guide when measuring a sliding patio door:

-Step 2: Measure the width of the patio door – Step outside and measure the door starting from the center by extending your tape horizontally toward the sides and edges (from one siding to another).
+Step 2: Measure the width of the patio entranceway – Step outside and measure the door starting from the center by extending your tape horizontally toward the sides and edges (from one siding to another).
 Make sure to record the measurements on your paper.

 Here is the guide for the actual measurements of patio doors: